 Here's a secret about Android Wear: at the moment, even more than a year after the first Wear devices hit the market, most of these smartwatches use the same Snapdragon 400 system-on-a-chip.
-That means that outside of screen resolution and quality, and of course the cosmetic changes implemented by the different manufacturers, there isn't much difference from the latest models and the originals.
-That being the case, the first Samsung Gear Live (the square one) is still a pretty good way to get into the Android Wear, if only to see if you actually like it.
+That means that outside of screen resolution and quality, and of course the cosmetic changes implemented by the different manufacturers, there isn't much difference between the latest models and the originals.
+That being the case, the first Samsung Gear Live (the square one) is still a pretty good way to get into Android Wear, if only to see if you actually like it.

 So a Gear Live for $80 is still a great deal, even if it's not quite the rock-bottom price we've seen on similar models like the G Watch.
 Read More

 Update 11/2/15: The old deal was short-lived, but a new one popped up.
 See the updated link below.

 Update 11/16/15: The previous link is now showing $339.99, but a new seller has listed the blue variant for $289.99.
 Tax in NY, free shipping.

 Right now everyone is drooling over the new Nexus 5X and Nexus 6P (especially since Android Police's exhaustive reviews of both went up this morning).
 But the Nexus 6 is still around, and it's still a fantastic phone, especially considering the crazy discounts we've been seeing lately.
 For example: this morning you can get a new 32GB model for just $289.99 Read More

 from this eBay seller from this eBay seller from this eBay seller.